 That afternoon, the worker's condition worsens and the worker seeks immediate medical attention and returns to the office without an appointment.
-The office staff or triage nurse agrees that the worker needs to be seen.
+The triage nurse agrees that the worker needs to be seen.
 The provider sees the worker for a second office visit.